vidyasj18/Intelligence-Sig-Recs-2025/Non Mandatory Tasks/Burgers' equation/README.md

 - $\nu$ is the kinematic viscosity,
 - $t$ is time.

-These are Burgers' equations for 2D. these are derived from Navier strokes equations by taking following assumptions:
+These are the 2D Burgers' equations, derived from the Navier–Stokes equations under the following assumptions:
 ## Assumptions to Derive the 2D Burgers' Equation from Navier–Stokes

 1. **Neglect pressure gradient**
    The pressure term $\nabla p$ is dropped to focus purely on convection and diffusion effects.
 This simplifies the equations by removing the need to solve for pressure.

 2. **No external forces**
    External body forces like gravity are ignored, further simplifying the model.

 3. **Relaxed incompressibility**
    In some versions of the Burgers' equation, the incompressibility condition
    $\frac{\partial u}{\partial x} + \frac{\partial v}{\partial y} = 0$
    is dropped to simplify the analysis or numerical solution.

 4. **Simplified 2D velocity field**
    Both velocity components $u(x, y, t)$ and $v(x, y, t)$ are retained, but the flow is treated in a simplified 2D framework without pressure coupling.

 ## Concept of ML
-You don't need to solve those equations don't worry, just knowing how to do differentiation is sufficient for this task.
-In this task you need to explore the concept of Physics in Deep Learning.
-It's fine if you hate physics, for now just take this as math.
+You don't need to solve those equations; don't worry, just knowing how to do differentiation is sufficient for this task.
+In this task you need to explore the concept of physics in deep learning.
+It's fine if you dislike physics — for now just take this as math.

-Explore the concepts of PINN, create your own dataset (synthetic), train a PINN, optimize the loss function and predict.
+Explore the concepts of PINNs, create your own dataset (synthetic), train a PINN, optimize the loss function, and predict.
-Once you done those you might think this is unnecessary but believe me if you felt so then you did something wrong. create a small training dataset still you will achive great accuracy
+Once you have done those, you might think this is unnecessary, but if you feel that way then you did something wrong.
+Create a small training dataset — you can still achieve great accuracy.

 ## Task Instruction
-steps:
+### Steps:

-- Create synthetic Burgers' 2D dataset with varying $\nu$ and it should be time series too
+- Create a synthetic Burgers' 2D dataset with varying $\nu$; it should be time series as well.
-- visualize them, explain how the patterns look
+- Visualize them and explain how the patterns look.
-- create a grouped split for train and test i.e. train dataset and test dataset should not have anything in common, even $\nu$ (then only you will see the greatness of PINN)
+- Create a grouped split for train and test — i.e., the train dataset and test dataset should not have anything in common, even $\nu$ (this is the only way you'll see the strengths of PINNs).
-- visualize and compare true with predicted
+- Visualize and compare true and predicted values.
-- Try adding noise and see how well it avoids noise, and what hyper parameters need to be changed to get better results with lot of noise
+- Try adding noise and see how well the model handles it, and which hyperparameters need to be changed to get better results with a lot of noise.

 ## Note

-The task you will do is far for reality as this is a synthetic dataset, I appriciate a lot if you could find a real dataset (not only Burgers' equation) with real world senarios or physics solver data points and train your PINN on it. 🥲
+The task you will do is far from reality, as this is a synthetic dataset.
+I would greatly appreciate it if you could find a real dataset (not only Burgers' equation) with real-world scenarios or physics solver data points and train your PINN on it. 🥲

-There are a lot of other crazy CFD problems out there.
-There are majorly 3 catogaries
+There are many other complex CFD problems out there.
+They fall into three major categories:
-1. Heat Transfer
+1. Heat transfer
 2. Mass transfer
-3. fluid flow
+3. Fluid flow

-These are where PINN are mostly used.
-But it can be used anywhere either if there is a lot of noise on something that was supposed to follow physics or if there are PDEs that are very complex to solve.
+These are where PINNs are mostly used.
+But PINNs can be used anywhere — for example, when there is a lot of noise in data that should follow physics, or when the governing PDEs are very complex to solve.

-I suggest you to see fluid flow with turbulance which is one of the most common problem statment for PINN (we don't expect you to do this, just look into it) [link1](https://turbulence.idies.jhu.edu/home) this is a website where you can get databse for fluid flow
+I suggest you look into fluid flow with turbulence, which is one of the most common problem statements for PINNs (we don't expect you to solve it here; just explore it): [link1](https://turbulence.idies.jhu.edu/home) — this website provides databases for fluid flow.

-[link2](https://docs.nvidia.com/physicsnemo/latest/physicsnemo/)  this is nvidia website where there is a huge section for these topics of Physics based models with datasets, models, metrics, custom loss, examples, pipelines and a lot more, this is very well maintained too
+[link2](https://docs.nvidia.com/physicsnemo/latest/physicsnemo/) — NVIDIA's site, which contains extensive material on physics-based models, datasets, metrics, custom losses, examples, and pipelines.
+It's very well maintained.

-Hope this task opens you a new niche in Data Science for you
+Hope this task opens a new niche in data science for you.